BigDataForSanDiego/Team-202/README.md

 <!--
-#### Theme: Enhancing Healthcareâ€™s Digital Front Door
+#### Theme: Enhancing Healthcare's Digital Front Door
 #### - Digital solutions to help increase access, manage health, and improve patient satisfaction along the healthcare journey -
 -->

 #### Hackathon Five CORE Themes. `CHECK ONE or TWO QUESTIONS (insert X in [ ])`.
-- [ ] Access to care
+- [X] Access to care
 > How can we make it easier to access care (especially specialists) and provide clear, timely notifications, and reminders along their healthcare journey?
 - [ ] Patient satisfaction
 > How can we make it more convenient for patients to provide real-time feedback about their healthcare experience through a mobile app?
 - [X] New patient experience
 > As a potential new customer, how can we leverage the mobile app to help new patients better understand what services are available to them?
 - [ ] Managing my health
-> Itâ€™s easy to get overwhelmed by all the tasks patients often have to do to maintain their health, how can we make managing health more enjoyable?
+> It's easy to get overwhelmed by all the tasks patients often have to do to maintain their health, how can we make managing health more enjoyable?
 - [ ] Addressing mental health challenges
 > Mental health challenges may be difficult to identify and have a broad impact on health, how can we help clinicians be more in tune with patients mental health needs?